A look at the most common work injuries, prevention recommendations, and employee tips for filing a successful workers’ compensation claim.

 After emergency care, you’ll need to be evaluated and treated by medical professionals who are approved by your employer’s workers compensation insurance company.

 2. File Your Workers’ Comp Claim

 File your workers’ comp claim as soon as possible.
 Most states have strict deadlines for filing your injury claim.
 If you miss the deadline, you won’t be able to recover any compensation for your injury.

 The workers’ compensation insurance company is not on your side.
 You may work for a terrific employer, but the insurance company calls the shots on your workers’ comp claim, and they’ll do whatever it takes to avoid large payouts to injured workers like you.

-Educate yourself on workers’ compensation wage and medical benefits, and what you must do to maximize your compensation.
+Educate yourself on workers’ compensation benefits, and what you must do to maximize your compensation.

 Claims for minor injuries with short recovery periods can usually be managed without an attorney, but do your homework first.
 If you aren’t satisfied with how your injury claim is being handled, contact an attorney before accepting a settlement from the insurance company.

-Reputable workers’ comp attorneys don’t charge for an initial office consultation.
+Most workers’ compensation attorneys offer a free consultation.
 It costs you nothing to find out what a good attorney can do for you.